Imagine this conversation:

 In 2017, they sold a million pairs, in 2018, 5 million, and they have produced 11 million for 2019.

 I have followed this girl called Grace on Instagram for AGES because of her awesome positive energy.
 And in 2019 started her own sportswear brand that uses exclusively recycled cotton and rPET.
 Even their labels and bags are 100% recycled and recyclable.

 View this post on Instagram

-Also: have you seen how crazy affordable it is???
+Also: have you seen how crazy affordable their products are???

 Ok.
-This can be a more controversial one.
+This is gonna be a controversial one.
 And if you have rolled your eyes reading H&M, I’m proud of you.

-Because even if they use recycled plastics, they are still a fast fashion brand, and that raises A LOT of red flags still.
-They’re still not even close to being transparent, or having perfect ethics and sustainability standards – and only a small part of their collections is made of recycled plastics.
+They’re not even close to being transparent, or having perfect ethics and sustainability standards – and only a small part of their collections is made of recycled plastics.
 But, hey, at least they are trying.
 Medal for the effort.

 So I will leave the moral dilemma for you to solve.